losingfayth/ads-avltree/README.md

 ## Context
-The program was created as part of a school project.
-This project was completed in ~4 days.
+The program was created as part of a school project for a class on Algorithms & Data Structures.

+## Project Time
+~4 Days

 ## Known Issues
 The program tends to hang on larger `n` values (`m = 2`<sup>`n`</sup>), as each trial takes some time and each subsequent repition adds onto that.
 Currently, values >16 are known to take a significant amount of time.
 The program is working correctly, it just takes a while.